Skip to content

 - a current definition: what and how is economics today?

-In this way, background knowledge is developed that supports diagnoses and assessments of economic situations.
+In this way, a background knowledge is developed that supports the diagnosis and evaluation of economic situations.

 Lecturers: Jürgen Peter Gedinat